QualiSystems/Huawei-VRP-Switch-Shell-2G/README.md

 A shell integrates a device model, application or other technology with CloudShell.
 A shell consists of a data model that defines how the device and its properties are modeled in CloudShell, along with automation that enables interaction with the device via CloudShell.

 ### Networking Shells
-CloudShell's networking shells provide L2 or L3 connectivity between resources and/or Apps [remove "and/or Apps" if Switch].
+CloudShell's networking shells provide L2 or L3 connectivity between resources.

 ### **Huawei VRP Switch Shell 2G**
 **Huawei VRP Switch Shell 2G** shell provides you with connectivity and management capabilities such as device structure discovery and power management for the resource.